QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 ### Updates proxy

+Updates proxy is a service which allows access from package managers configured to use the proxy by default, but can be used by any other program that accepts proxy arguments.
+The purpose of the proxy, instead of direct network access, is meant to mitigate user errors of using applications such as the browser in the template.
+Not necessarily what part of the network they can access, but only to applications trusted by the user, configured to use the proxy.
-Updates proxy is a service which allows access only from package managers.
-This is meant to mitigate user errors (like using browser in the template), rather than some real isolation.
-It is done with http proxy (tinyproxy) instead of simple firewall rules because it is hard to list all the repository mirrors (and keep that list up to date).
-The proxy is used only to filter the traffic, not to cache anything.
+The http proxy (tinyproxy) does not filter traffic because it is hard to list all the repository mirrors and keep that list up to date). it also does not cache anything.

-The proxy is running in selected VMs (by default all the NetVMs (1)) and intercepts traffic directed to 10.137.255.254:8082.
+The proxy is running in selected VMs (by default all the NetVMs (1)) and intercepts traffic directed to 127.0.0.1:8082.
 Thanks to such configuration all the VMs can use the same proxy address, and if there is a proxy on network path, it will handle the traffic (of course when firewall rules allow that).
-If the VM is configured to have access to the updates proxy (2), the startup scripts will automatically configure dnf to really use the proxy (3).
+If the VM is configured to have access to the updates proxy (2), the startup scripts will automatically configure dnf/apt to really use the proxy (3).
 Also access to updates proxy is independent of any other firewall settings (VM will have access to updates proxy, even if policy is set to block all the traffic).